123wowow123/chronopin/content.md

-Should show page not found and redirect to home? https://chronopin.com/pin/178 quick add Q2 etc default does not select media but when selected it will auto check pin header media. fix indexing with hashtag
+Should show page not found and redirect to home? https://chronopin.com/pin/178 quick add Q2 etc default does not select media but when selected it will auto check pin header media fix indexing with hashtag

-Search page does not color watch icon correctly updating tags does not update links
+updating tags does not update links